-Our new season has now started.
+Our new season is now in full swing.

 *If you would like to join our Zoom meetings please contact us at chair@parkstonecameraclub to register your interest.